• Skip to primary navigation

 • If you use water and not broth, you can add a pinch of salt to enhance the nutty flavor of your basmati.

-• Basmati is a long grain rice, and cooks differently than standard white rice.
+• Basmati is a long-grain rice, and cooks differently than standard white rice.
 Do not use the ‘rice’ setting ( low pressure ) on your instant pot or electric pressure cooker.

-Store your unused instant pot rice in an air tight container in the refrigerator.
+Store your unused instant pot rice in an air-tight container in the refrigerator.
 Properly refrigerated basmati rice will last up to 4 - 6 days.
 Discard any cooked basmati rice that has been at room temperature for 2 hours or more.

-How To Reheat Basmati Rice
+Reheating Basmati Rice

-Reheating in the microwave – Place your leftover basmati rice into a microwave safe bowl and add 1 tablespoon of water for each 1 cup of cooked basmati rice.
-Stir the rice using a fork, and break up any clumps in the rice.
 Cover most of the bowl with cling film, leaving an area for the steam to vent out from.
 Or cover with a paper towel ( I use a damp paper towel for my best results ).
 Depending on the portion size, 1 – 2 minutes on high in the microwave should reheat your rice.
 Be careful of steam when handling hot dishes!

 Reheating on the stove top – Place your leftover basmati rice into a saucepan and stir with a fork to break up clumps.
 Drizzle water or a small amount of oil in to help return moisture to the rice.
-Heat on a low setting for 3-5 minutes, stirring occasionally, until the cooked rice is warmed through completely.
-Add more water as necessary during the heating process to keep your rice fluffy and moist.

 Quick and easy Instant Pot Basmati Rice turns out beautifully moist and fluffy rice each and every time!